Tom Miles, President

 Jennifer Snead, Secretary

 Jennifer is a former Associate Professor of English at Texas Tech University in Lubbock, Texas, where she teaches, researches, and writes about literature, religion, book history, and letterpress printing.
 She is also active in the Lubbock area arts community, working with local arts organizations like the Charles Adams Studio Project and the Louise Hopkins Underwood Center for the Arts on outreach, publicity, and printing workshops.
 She has trained in letterpress printing and bookbinding at the Penland School of Crafts in North Carolina.
-Prior to her arrival in west Texas, Dr. Snead worked as the Director of the Kelly Writers House at the University of Pennsylvania, overseeing the budget, staff, and programming of that busy literary arts center.
+Prior to her arrival in west Texas, Jennifer worked as the Director of the Kelly Writers House at the University of Pennsylvania, overseeing the busy literary arts center’s budget, staff, and programming.
 As Director of Writers House, she collaborated with Penn departments and with many Philadelphia area arts and culture organizations, including the Free Library of Philadelphia, the Rosenbach Museum Library, Institute for Contemporary Art, Philadelphia Art Alliance, Art Sanctuary, and others.
 She also oversaw the House’s term and endowment fundraising campaigns.
-Dr. Snead received her Ph.D. from Duke University and her B.A. from the University of Pennsylvania.
+Dr. She received her Ph.D. from Duke University and her B.A. from the University of Pennsylvania.

 Sebastienne is an interdisciplinary storyteller, installation artist, and educator.
 Mundheim has been creating arts-based interdisciplinary performance and community events for 20 years.
 She began her arts career as a painter and writer, earning her BA and BFA at the University of Pennsylvania in 1990.
 Wanting to get away from the solitary practice of studio and get out into the world to make work with more clear social impact, Mundheim began creating interdisciplinary community arts programs and events in Philadelphia and New Orleans, designing and implementing parades, installations, and arts-based learning experiences through museums, cultural organizations, schools, and community centers.
 In 1994, Mundheim began to include performance into her practice.
 Since then, she has created 21 interdisciplinary performances, performed nationally and internationally.
 Works include: A Potable Joyce: A Watered-down Ulysses The Story of James Joyce and His Manuscript, Under the Hat: The Life and Works of Marianne Moore, Currently Franklin: The Story of a Paper Boy, Sea of Birds, Paris Wheels and The Ready –Maids.
 Works have been commissioned and/or presented by: The Rosenbach Museum and Library, The University of Pennsylvania, Franklin and Marshall College, Keene State University, Vermont Performance Lab, Marlboro College, The Philadelphia Live Arts Festival, Massachusetts Museum of Contemporary Arts, The Irish Ministry of Arts and Culture, The Philadelphia Museum of Art, The Kimmel Center for Performing Arts.
 Mundheim has collaborated in the works of other artists including: Whit MacLaughlin, New Paradise Laboratories, Kate Watson-Wallace, Anonymous Bodies, Thaddeus Phillips, Lucidity Suitcase, and Stan Heleva, Walking Fish Theatre, and Hua-Hua Zhang.
 Mundheim’s work has been supported by the Dolfinger McMahon Foundation, Lenfest Foundation, New England Foundation for the Arts, Philadelphia Theatre Initiative, Pennsylvania Performing Artists on Tour, and numerous commissioning organizations.
 Mundheim has study puppetry at the ONeill Center, Sandglass Puppetry Institute, and with Hua Hua Zhang.
 In 2010 she received a Philadelphia Theatre Initiative Fellowship to study with the Handspring Puppet Company in South Africa.
 In 2011, Mundheim was finalist for the Pew Fellowship in the Arts.
 She received her EdM from Harvard in 2000.